Sara-Tucker/python-notes/django/models.md

-The model layer:
-Django provides an abstraction layer (the “models”) for structuring and manipulating the data of your Web application.
-The model layer is made up of different parts.

 # Models
 A model is the single and definitive source of information about your data.
 It contains the fields and behaviors of the data you’re storing.
 Generally each model maps to a single database table.

+Models structure and manipulate the data of your Web application.

 Models are essentially your database layout, with additional metadata.

 Best definition - models are database table templates

 <br>

 - Each model is a class that inherits from the django.db.models.Model class
-- Each DatabaseField of the model represents a DatabaseField
+- Each DatabaseField of the model represents a database column.

 #### Creating models:
 ```python